Kaiede/docker-minecraft-bedrock-backup/README.md

 ### Configure Backup Service

-Inside your backups folder, you will need to create a `config.json` file.
+Inside your backups folder, you will need to create a `config.yml` file.
 A quick overview is below, while [more detail is available here](doc/TOOL_CONFIG.md)

+> NOTE: The previous JSON format is still supported in backwards-compatibility, but it is recommended to switch to using YAML, which is more readable

 ```
-{
-    "servers": {
-        "bedrock_server": "/server/worlds"
-    },
-    "trim": {
-        "trimDays":   2,
-        "keepDays":   14,
+containers:
+  bedrock:
+    - name: bedrock_server
+      worlds:
+        - /server/worlds/MyWorld
+schedule:
+  interval: 3h
+trim:
+  trimDays: 2
+  keepDays: 14
-        "minKeep":    2
+  minKeep: 2
-    }
-}
 ```

-Each item under `servers` has the container name, and path to the worlds folder as it appears inside the backup container.
-The container name must match the one provided by `docker ps`, or `container_name` in your `docker-compose.yml` file.
-The worlds folder path needs to be the path internal to the container.
-So in the example above, `/opt/bedrock/server/worlds` will become `/server/worlds` in the config file.
+Containers has two sub-nodes, `bedrock` and `java`.
+Under each is a list of containers you want to backup. `name` is the name of the docker container and must match the one provided by `docker ps`, or `container_name` in your `docker-compose.yml` file. `worlds` is another list of paths to each world.
+This path is the backup container's file path to the world.
+So in the example above, `/opt/bedrock/server/worlds/MyWorld` will become `/server/worlds/MyWorld` in the config file.

+Make sure to put each server under the correct heading, as doing live backups is slightly different for each, and the service needs to know which type it is working with.

+> NOTE: The previous "servers" list is supported via backwards-compatibility, but has been deprecated.
+It's recommended you update to using the containers structure instead.

+Currently, the schedule only supports the `interval` setting.
+This can be set to be in terms of seconds, minutes or hours.
+So `600s`, `60m` or `3h` are all valid ways to specify the interface.

 The basic trim settings above will keep backups for 14 days, only keep 1 backup per day after 2 days, and always keep a minimum of 2 backups per world.
 Trimming is [discussed in detail here](doc/TOOL_CONFIG.md).